dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ||
 Server port | A | The server port.
 ||
-Transport flags | A | Bit flags describing the protocol used to service the query.
+Transport flags | A | Bit flags describing the transport used to service the query.
 Bit 0 is the least significant bit.
  | | Bit 0.
 Transport type.
 0 = UDP, 1 = TCP.
  | | Bit 1.
 IP type.
 0 = IPv4, 1 = IPv6.
+ | | Bit 2.
+Trailing data in query.
+The query DNS message was followed by some additional, ignored, data.
 ||
 Q/R signature flags | A | Bit flags indicating information present in this Q/R pair.
 Bit 0 is the least significant bit.
  | | Bit 0.
 1 if a Query is present.